Nax/longflow-manifesto/README.md

 Just like it may be impossible to split a function into meaningful smaller ones, when such function is already coherent and provides a self-contained service.

 Have the workflow match the project, not the other way around.
-This draws a nice parallel with data-oriented design, where the data is the core and the logic have to match it.
+This draws a nice parallel with data-oriented design, where the data is the core and the logic has to match it.

-### Time based events
+### Time-based events

 Frequent, time-based interactions between executives and engineers are one of the best way to crash a company.
 Having a meeting once in a week/month or other indicator based solely on time is meaningless.
 It conveys the idea that all the tasks are the same, that all progress must be at a steady pace.